 Available tools

-Once configured, you’ll have access to two tools:linkup-search
+Once configured, you’ll have access to four tools:linkup-search

 Search the web in real time to retrieve current information, facts, and news from trusted sources.
 Parameters:-